Alandevprogrammer/JavaScript/README.md

 # Modern JavaScript
-Introduction to JavaScript on the front-end and back-end
+Introduction to JavaScript in website production
-<br> Most of the files used were taken as exercises from The Net Ninja channel in the course on the Youtuber channel in its free modern JavaScript course, content was also used from the Zac Gordon channel on JavaScript for WordPress.
+Most of the files used are exercises from The Net Ninja channel in the course of the Youtuber channel in its free modern JavaScript course.
+The content was also taken from Zac Gordon's channel where he talks about using JavaScript for WordPress.
-<br> This repository aims to learn Javascript in the production of websites.